How to Exist Across Borders?

 Beyond Butterflies

 Innovation happens in liminal spaces.
-Beyond Butterflies: Designing the Future Through Ecotonal Innovation draws on the wisdom of nature by exploring the ecotone—that rich in-between space where ecosystems meet and overlap.
-From individual career paths and organizational design to start-up incubators, this booklet turns to foxes, gels and lichens (and others) as ecotonal guides to broaden our perception of how the world actually works, and redesign our professional lives in times of uncertainty.
-Buy it here!
+Beyond Butterflies: Designing the Future Through Ecotonal Innovation draws on the wisdom of nature by exploring the ecotone: that rich in-between space where ecosystems meet and overlap.
+From individual career paths and organisational design to start-up incubators, this booklet turns to foxes, gels and lichens (and others) as ecotonal guides to broaden our perception of how the world actually works, and redesign our professional lives in times of uncertainty.
+Buy it here or read through the series in its original blog format.

 Shapeshifters Commons